AndrewConway/ConcreteSTV/README.md

 or scrutineers that these
 correspond to the physical ballots, and are not affected by hackers, malicious insiders, supply chain insiders, OCR errors or other bugs.
 This could be mitigated by public random auditing.

+Note that prior to 2020, the ACT counting code was publicly available on their website.
+It also appears to be the least buggy EC code in practice.
+This was partially due to third parties who pointed out issues before they cropped up in elections.

 If you notice any bugs in ConcreteSTV, please contact me at the address at the bottom of this file.